metaware/typescript-shopping-cart/NOTES.md

+## BEFORE:
 - Run the compiler in the background

+## WALK THROUGH:

-- Valid JS != Valid TS
+- Valid JS != Valid TS (goes against the "TS is a superset of JS" tagline), No problem running the code
 - Enums
 - Interfaces, Classes
+- IDE help
 - 3rd party type definitions using Typings.